skalarproduktraum/phd-thesis/chapters/external-hardware.md

 After successful calibration, scenery enables the developer to connect the outputs of the eye tracker (in the form of gaze normals, gaze positions, and a confidence rating) to the properties of any object.
 By default, gaze points are only output in case the confidence reaches more than 80%, leaving the decision to the developer which of the higher-confidence samples to use.

-More details about eye tracking can be found in the chapter [Eye Tracking and Gaze-based Interaction], with a use case implemented in the chapter [track2track — Eye Tracking for Object Tracking in Volumetric Data].
+More details about eye tracking can be found in [Eye Tracking and Gaze-based Interaction], with a use case implemented in [track2track: Eye Tracking for Cell Tracking].